 - f.
 Detach the hose and raise the fitting end of hose high for a minute to allow the remaining shortening in the hose to drain into the frypot. - 7.
-Push the drain handle to the closed position to close the drain. - 8.
-Turn COOK/PUMP switch to PUMP.
+Turn COOK/PUMP switch to PUMP. - 8.
+When all shortening has been pumped into frypot turn COOK/PUMP switch off.